CodingCollaborative/imagelab/README.md

   * Gradle is the tool used in this repository for automation of the build.
 Please visit https://gradle.org/ for specific installation instructions.

 ### Using Gradle
+Gradle will compile all necessary files and place them in the directory '~/imagelab/build' To build the project use the command:
+   ./gradlew build

 #### Key Commands
   * Display the full list of commands that can be excecuted